1991–92 AC Milan season

 Associazione Calcio Milan returned to its winning ways with the appointment of Fabio Capello as the club's new manager during the 1991–92 season, following the departure of Arrigo Sacchi.
 Marco van Basten had his last season uninterrupted by injury, netting 25 goals, which was one of the main reasons Milan was able to overhaul Juventus to claim the Serie A title.
-Milan ran through entire the 34–game league season unbeaten, a rare feat in footballing history (equalled in Serie A only by Juventus in the 2011–12 season, and Perugia in 1978–79, although the latter side failed to win the Serie A title).
-The team's unbeaten run totalled 58 matches between 1991 and 1993, a record in Italian football, encompassing the next season as well.
+Milan ran through entire the 34–game league season unbeaten, a feat only happened once before in Italy—Perugia in the 30-game 1978–79, although they failed to win the Serie A title—and as of 2026 has only happened once more—Juventus in the 38-game 2011–12 season.
+The team's unbeaten run totalled 58 matches between 1991 and 1993, a record in Italian football, encompassing the following league season as well.
 For their achievements, the 1991–92 Milan side received the nickname "Gli invincibili" ("The invincibles," in Italian) in the media.